High-interest loans in Chicago target Black neighborhoods

 “The rate cap may make policymakers and interest groups feel good about themselves, but it leaves many consumers who are already struggling out in a credit desert,” he says.

-But Adams says there are alternatives, such as the Capital Good Fund, which lends to “unbanked” consumers and charges an average interest rate of 13%.
+But Adams says there are alternatives, such as the Capital Good Fund, which lends to underserved consumers and charges an average interest rate of 13%.